|

 - Warrants

-Only Interactive Brokers has robo accounts.
-These come from its affiliated company Interactive Advisors, which handles automated investing in selected ETFs.
+Only Interactive Brokers offers robo accounts.
+Through its sister company Interactive Advisors, it provides automated investing in a select group of ETFs.

 Winner: Interactive Brokers